jdittrich/userNeedResearchBook/text/afterTheSession.md

 > So I add the information about the cause of sending the mail:
 > “Send document via mail to the boss for checking.”

-If you need to save time, go through your notes and see where they lack information.
-Then just jump to the parts of the audio that might complement these sections.
+If you need to save time, go through your notes and see where they lack information and jump to the parts of the audio that might complement these sections.

-## Order and archive your data
+## Order and archive your data{#AfterSessionArchiveData}

 It should be easy to find out later which data was from which participant and how notes, sketches, diagrams and possible audio recordings fit together.